Biorealms of Planet Earth

 very low.
 The soil's function is mainly that of breaking down, for which small species are best suited.
 Small animals can creep more easily through the soil.
 Fungi can grow large.
 Cells need to die to pass on nutrients. low.
 Many trees can grow very old (200-2000y).
 Niche specialists such as orchids too.
 The bulk of the species is short-lived because they are insects.
 Mammals and birds 5-100y. low.
 Most freshwater species are small and live short.
 Sturgeons, catfish, carp, can live to 100y.
 Many species have adapted to aestivate in mud during the dry season. low/high.
 Productive areas have short-lived species.
 Many predator fish can grow to 80y.
 Age of deep sea life not known.
 Some phyla have no age, and could live forever, like anemones, sponges and more.

 dispersal very difficult.
 Bacteria, nematodes, etc. must be spread by other animals.
 Fungi can disperse by wind. difficult.
 Plants can't move and rely on special adaptations for seed dispersal.
-Most animals can migrate easily. easy.
+Most animals can travel easily but large migrations uncommon. easy.
 Eggs and larvae float suspended in the water, but currents may carry them off too quickly.
 Most spawning attached to grass or under stones.
 Juvenile fish swim upstream. very easy.
 Eggs and larvae float suspended in the water, dispersed easily.
 Mass spawning is common.
 Most marine species reproduce prolificly.

 environ-